Gluu Casa Self-Service MFA

 In the old days “password-reset” was a standard identity management (IDM) feature.
 Every IDM still has this capability today.
-But as organizations roll-out MFA, this “password-reset” process needs an upgrade.
-Consumer service providers that excel at security, like Google and Github, enable end-users to see all their various MFA credentials on one page; end users can also add and remove new credentials.
+But as organizations roll out MFA, this “password-reset” process needs an upgrade.
+Consumer service providers that excel at security, like Google and Github, enable end-users to see all their MFA credentials on one page; end users can also add and remove new credentials.
 Organizations also need this capability.
 That’s why we build Gluu Casa.
 So your organization can manage MFA like the pros.

 Eliminate Phishing with FIDO